iamlogand/investment-management-uws/README.md

 *Update 18/02/2022: mandatory email validation has been temporarily suspended.
 Anyone can now register an account and sign in without validating their email address.*

-This app that depends on a free, but limited, email server.
+This app depends on a free, but limited, email server.
 Consequently, verification and password reset emails can only be sent to already whitelisted email addresses.

 If you require your email to be whitelisted, don't hesitate to contact me at [b00289028@studentmail.uws.ac.uk](mailto:b00289028@studentmail.uws.ac.uk).